 ERM411: Legal Aspects of Resource Management

-This course explores environmental and natural resource law, focusing on property rights, legal systems, and regulatory regimes related to land, water, and wildlife, with practical application through case studies and simulated legal exercises.
+This course examines environmental and natural resource law, concentrating on property rights, legal systems, and regulatory frameworks associated with land, water, and wildlife, with practical applications through case studies and simulated legal exercises.

 GEOG432: Energy Policy